Mental health inequality: Ethnic and racial disparities and predictors

 There is inequality in mental health care access for different races and ethnicities.
 In fact, compared to white populations, minority groups tend to have lower rates of access to quality care, but still have a greater amount of disabilities that pertain to mental health.
 Furthermore, studies have shown that minorities with low-income have less access to mental health care than low-income non-Latino whites.
 In addition to lack of access, minorities in the United States were more likely to receive poorer quality in mental health care and treatment compared to non-Latino white individuals, leading to many minorities delaying or failing treatment.
 Studies have shown the African Americans have decrease access to mental health services and mental health care compared non-Latino white Americans.
 Many minorities have difficulty in finding care for mental health services.

 The historical events that took place in the United States against African Americans have resulted in a distrust in the healthcare system.
-The stigma of mental healthcare in the African American community has caused an increased prevalence of these disorders as surveys have found that 12 million women and 7 million men suffer from some kind of mental health illness.^{Citation needed} Besides being the most vulnerable race to contract the Covid-19 virus, they also presented a higher incidence of mental health disorders.
+The stigma of mental healthcare in the African American community has caused an increased prevalence of these disorders as surveys have found that 12 million women and 7 million men suffer from some kind of mental health illness.
+Besides being the most vulnerable race to contract the COVID-19 virus, they also presented a higher incidence of mental health disorders.
 Research has shown that this community reacts better to treatment when it is offered by healthcare professionals as an alternative to other treatments.

 When considering why African Americans are so at-risk for mental health issues, it is important to consider how their race impacts their daily lives.
 Black individuals in this country still face discrimination, and this discrimination has a more negative impact on mental health than physical health because it leads to feelings of social isolation and negative emotions.
 Not only are they made to feel as though they are not fully a part of our society, but they may also feel as though their non-black family members and friends do not fully understand their struggles.
 This could definitely lead to subjective social isolation, or a lack of feeling close to other people.
 One study revealed that subjective social isolation in African Americans is correlated to having any 12-month disorder listed in the DSM and to having a higher number of 12-month disorders listed in the DSM.